GaetanLepage/phd-manuscript/sections/1_introduction/0_index.typ

   image("figures/diagram.svg", width: 80%),
   caption: flex-caption(
     short: [
-      Overview of the thesis organization
+      Overview of the thesis organization.
     ],
     long: [
       Overview of the thesis organization.